 Credit life insurance is frequently recommended with an installment loan when purchasing expensive appliances, a new car, or debt consolidation.
 Is credit life insurance a good buy?

 Credit life insurance is frequently more expensive than traditional term life insurance.
 Further, if you already own a sufficient amount of life insurance to cover your financial needs, including debt repayment, purchasing credit life insurance is usually not advisable due to its relatively high cost.

 If you live in an apartment or a rented house, renters insurance provides necessary coverage for you and your possessions.
 A standard renters policy protects your personal property in many cases of theft or damage and may pay for temporary living expenses if your rental is damaged.
 It can also shield you from personal liability.
 Anyone who leases a house or apartment should consider this type of coverage.

 A renters policy provides named perils coverage.
 For a renter, the policy only pays when your property is damaged or destroyed in any of the described ways.
 These usually include:

 - Accidental discharge or overflow of water or steam

-- Sudden and accidental damage from artificially generated electrical current
+- Sudden and unexpected damage from artificially generated electrical current

 Owners of apartment complexes buy insurance policies for their liability and to cover their buildings and personal property.
-However, these policies do not cover any of the tenant's property or liability.
+However, these policies do not cover the tenant's property or liability.
 By requiring their tenants to have renters insurance, the apartment owner is assured that the tenants will not mistakenly believe the apartment complex owner's policy will provide coverage for a tenant's property or personal liability.
-Although this type of requirement benefits that apartment complex owner, there are benefits to the renter as well.
+Although this type of requirement benefits the apartment complex owner, there are benefits to the renter as well.
 We recommend that you purchase renters insurance regardless of what your landlord requires.